-• Public-private collaboration
+Public-private collaboration

-It is not easy to make an agreement between a public administration and a private company, which does not violate the public procurement laws.
+It is not easy to make an agreement between a public administration and a private company, that does not violate the public procurement laws.
 The laws look for open public procurement processes.

-There is need an administrative coordination among the main stakeholders to implement the NBS initiatives.
-Local administration must ensure that the private partners fulfill with their responsibilities in time and according to tender timing.
+There is a need for a coordination among the main stakeholders to implement the NBS initiatives.
+Local administration must ensure that the private partners fulfill their responsibilities in time and according to tender timing.
 An effective and well-defined interaction public versus private stakeholders is essential.